dmckinnon/dmckinnon.github.io/_drafts/2025-07-05-Tokenisation-in-LLMs.md

 In embedding space, this would work as each of these tokens being individual vectors ('way', 'door', 'run'), and then the addition of their vectors having semantic meaning.
 When converted back to token space from embedding space, the sum of the vectors for 'run' and 'way' should produce a vector that translates to the tokens that make up 'runway' (perhaps a single token itself, but probably not)
 To generalise this concept, by separating subwords into tokens, the model can learn how different suffices like 'ing' modify verbs across many contexts.

+To highlight the advantages of this system, consider the following:

+`Character: ['T','h','e',' ','c','a','t',' ','s','a','t',' ','d','o','w','n']`
+`Subword: ['The',' cat',' sat', 'do', 'wn']`

+In the first line, we need a much longer context length to capture this meaning.
+This means considerably more processing, and even with that we may not be able to express higher level meaning.
+In the second line, we have a far shorter context window.
+Here, we can perform less processing for the same meaning, or capture more context and meaning for the same number of vectors.

 But how do we get these sub words?
 How do we decide what a reasonable sub-word is?

 One answer is: have a dictionary of predetermined tokens.
-Well, we considered this, and while it's mildly more reasonable than a dictionary of full words, it hits the same problems (handling new word, for example)
+Well, we considered this, and while it's mildly more reasonable than a dictionary of full words, it hits the same problems (handling new word, for example).

 Another answer is: build up the vocabulary from the dataset we are given.
 Let's say we're trying to learn on ALL of wikipedia.
 And instead of coming in with a pre-made tokenisation, we're going to build our own tokenisation from the given text.